Take Advantage of a CSA Program This Summer!

-During the winter when our soil is covered in a foot of snow, we are limited in our ability to be a critical consumer because we must eat what is available, but during our short growing season we have more freedom to make wise decision about what we feed our family.
+During the winter when our soil is covered in a foot of snow, we are limited in our ability to be a critical consumer because we must eat what is available, but during our short growing season, we have more freedom to make wise decisions about what we feed our family.

 My favorite part about CSA’s is that you are in control.
 We are fortunate to live in an agriculturally rich area of the country, and we have a lot of farmers dedicated to growing healthy produce using sustainable practices and raising animals in a humane and environmentally friendly way.

 A meat CSA is a lot like a produce CSA.
 It functions in the same way.
 There are drop sites, and usually, packages are designed to fit your family’s needs varying in type of cut and quantity.
 One major difference is that a lot of farms raise only certain types of animals, so there are limited CSA options.
 Meat CSAs are a great way to get reliable, antibiotic and hormone-free, and humanely raised animal products.

 Supporting CSA’s support the planet.
 Every vegetable that we eat from our CSA box is a vegetable that isn’t shipped across the country.
 Every grass-fed beef burger we eat is one step towards reducing our carbon emissions.
 As we learn more about the impact that the big food industry has on our planet, we can choose to vote with our dollars by supporting farmers that are trying to reduce (and even improve) environmental impact.

 Simple!
 Download my Dietitian-Approved Minnesota Farms document and start reading about a wide variety of farms that offer these services.
 This is a starting guide for anyone who is interested in CSA programs but isn’t familiar with a specific farm that offers these services.
 This document was developed by Paige Pfaffe during her time interning at Ashley Oswald Nutrition.

 Hope you learned a lot about today's topic!
 Have a nice day and see you at the next one!